mojzu/hoot.c/README.md

 (cd cmake/host-debug-example && make install VERBOSE=1)
 ```

-Tasks for each example preset can be found in [.vscode/tasks.json](.vscode/tasks.json), all example presets can be run using the `example.configure` and `example.build` tasks.
+VSCode tasks for each example preset can be found in [.vscode/tasks.json](.vscode/tasks.json), all example presets can be run using the `example.configure` and `example.build` tasks.

 ### Targets

+New targets can be added with the following steps.

+- Add toolchain CMake file to [toolchain](toolchain) directory
+- Add presets to `.configurePresets` in [CMakePresets.json](CMakePresets.json) file
+- Add VSCode tasks for CMake configure and build to `.tasks` in [.vscode/tasks.json](.vscode/tasks.json) file
+- Add `CMakeLists.txt` file in `target/$NAME/CMakeLists.txt`
+- Add target library headers to `target/$NAME` directory
+- Update documentation

 #### host

 Compiles for the host system (Linux, macOS) target.

+#### microbit

+Compiles for the [BBC micro:bit](https://microbit.org/) target.

+Uses ARM GNU toolchain defined in [toolchain/arm-none-eabi.cmake](toolchain/arm-none-eabi.cmake).